After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

 Seattle guard Sue Bird helped come up with the idea.

-Her inspiration, in large part, was the electric experience of the U.S. Women's National Soccer team.
+Her inspiration, in large part, was the electric experience of the U.S. women's soccer team.